Raven (wrestler): ECW World Heavyweight Champion (1996–1997)

-On January 27, 1996, Raven introduced his new girlfriend, Kimona Wanalaya.
+On January 27, 1996, Raven introduced his new valet, Kimona Wanalaya.
 Later that evening, Raven defeated The Sandman to win his first ECW World Heavyweight Championship following extensive interference from Raven's Nest.
 Over the following months, Raven successfully defended the ECW World Heavyweight Championship in bouts with opponents including Shane Douglas, Pitbull #2, Chris Jericho, Damián 666, 2 Cold Scorpio and Terry Gordy.
 Wanalaya left him in April 1996 at Massacre on Queens Boulevard after he slapped her.

 At Hardcore Heaven on June 22, 1996, Raven began playing mind games with The Sandman, brainwashing his ex-wife, Lori and his son, Tyler to join Raven's Nest.
 Lori and Tyler subsequently began accompanying Raven to ringside for his matches, with Raven using him to wage psychological warfare against The Sandman over the following months.

-At High Incident on October 26, 1996, Richards was involved in one of ECW's most controversial angles, with Raven's Nest "crucifying" The Sandman by tying him to a cross and placing a crown made of barbed wire on his head.
+At ECW High Incident on October 26, 1996, Richards was involved in one of ECW's most controversial angles, with Raven's Nest "crucifying" The Sandman by tying him to a cross and placing a crown made of barbed wire on his head.
 The angle, which was widely criticised as being in poor taste, led to Olympic gold medalist Kurt Angle severing his links with ECW and delayed the promotion's debut on pay-per-view.
 At the instruction of Paul Heyman, Raven came to the ring and offered a somewhat insincere apology for his actions.

 The relationship between Raven and Richards began to deteriorate in late 1996.
 At Ultimate Jeopardy on October 5, 1996, Raven was scheduled to team with Brian Lee against Dreamer and The Sandman in a match with Raven's ECW World Heavyweight Championship on the line.
 After Raven was announced as being unable to compete, Richards substituted for him, with Raven losing his title after The Sandman pinned Richards.
 Upon his return, Raven blamed Richards for the loss.
 At Holiday Hell on December 7, 1996, Raven defeated The Sandman in a barbed wire match to regain the ECW World Heavyweight Championship.
 Despite this, the tension between Raven and Richards continued to build until, on December 28, 1996, Richards turned on Raven by superkicking him during a match with The Sandman.
 Richards, The Blue Meanie and Super Nova subsequently broke away from Raven.